rumycoding/rumycoding.github.io/source/_posts/tech/lox.md

 ## Overview

-In BETA semantics, method calls start at the top of the class hierarchy and worzk downwards.
+In BETA semantics, method calls start at the top of the class hierarchy and walks downwards.
 A superclass method takes precedence over a subclass method.
 The `inner` keyword is introduced to allow superclass methods to call the overridden method in the subclass.
 An example looks like this:

 ```java
 class Doughnut {